tc39/proposal-decimal/README.md

 - any others?

 These can be more straightforwardly added in a v2 of Decimal.
 Based on developer feedback we have already received, we sense that there is relatively little need for these functions.
 But it is not unreasonable to expect that such feedback will arrive once a v1 of Decimal is widely used.

-### Precision metadata for formatting

-A future addition could be a type that pairs a Decimal value with precision metadata (e.g., number of fractional digits).
-This would be useful for formatting scenarios where trailing zeroes matter, such as displaying currency amounts.
-Such functionality may be addressed by the TC39 [Amount proposal](https://github.com/tc39/proposal-amount); see [proposal-amount#75](https://github.com/tc39/proposal-amount/issues/75) for discussion.

 ## FAQ